CryptechTest/minetest_doc_items/API.md

 * `factoid_type`: Rough categorization of the factoid's content.
 Controls where in the text the factoid appears.
 Possible values:
     * `"groups"`: Factoid appears near groups
+    * `"misc"`: Factoid of other type, appears near the end
     * **(more to come)**
 * `factoid_generator`: A function which turns item definition into a string (see blow)